wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 == Changelog ==

+= 1.0.2.1 - 23rd May, 2015 =
+ * Fix for PHP error when installing v1.0.2 (sorry about that)
+ * No longer time-travelling the release!

-= 1.0.2 - 25th May, 2015 =
+= 1.0.2.1 - 22nd May, 2015 =
  * New options added to display the statistics within bbPress without widgets, see: https://wordpress.org/support/topic/in-forum-display
  * Fixed "an error has occurred" message when no users were online / active within the past 24 hours
  * Updated the way options are saved in the Database and removed some redundant code
- * Fixed a PHP warning when no options were set for checkboxs
+ * Fixed a PHP warning when no options were set for checkboxes

 = 1.0.1.1 - 12th May, 2015 =
  * Addition of shortcode activation with HTML widget